AdobeDocs/commerce-admin.en/help/content-design/adobe-stock.md

 ---
 title: Adobe Stock Integration
-description: "Integrate Adobe Stock with your [!DNL Commerce] instance to access to countless media assets for use in your store."
+description: Integrate Adobe Stock with your [!DNL Commerce] instance to access to countless media assets for use in your store.
+exl-id: 0f399ea7-5726-476c-a945-c37e44a9ea55
 ---
 # Adobe Stock Integration